GabrielRRussell/Nomad/README.md

 Custom CPU made in Logisim.
 HCS Tech Fair 2019

 # What makes Nomad Special?
-Absolutely nothing.
-It has no distinguishing features that could make it possibly useful if converted into a real physical circuit, there are currently no complete compilers for it, and the language features are limited.
+Nomad is an Eight-Bit CPU designed entirely by myself.
+For those interested in developing software for it, there is a compiler available, although currently there is no formal documentation on the format of the language.

 # What makes Nomad Unique?
 It's made entirely by me.
 Some bulit-in components are used, but only to display the useful-ness of the language features.
 The lone fact that it was entirely designed by me makes it interesting, at least to me.

 # What does Nomad feature?
-ROM Storage: 256 * 16 Addressable Bits of Memory | 512 Bytes of ROM Program Storage
+ROM Storage: 256 * 16 Addressable Bits of Memory | 512 Bytes of ROM Program Storage   (soon to be upgraded to 2048 * 16 bits of ROM)
 RAM Storage: 256 * 08 Addressable Bits of Memory | 256 Bytes of Random Access Memory
 Registers: 016 * 08 Registers | 16 Bytes of Registers (12 RW, 4 R-)
 Input Methods: Keyboard, Switches, Buttons, Joystick